 Do you pay any attention to anything?

-But there are five states, interestingly, that will probably pay play the role in who takes over Congress.
+But there are five states, interestingly, that will probably play the role in who takes over Congress.

 Believe it or not, there's five competitive races in Minnesota that you've got to pay attention to.

-And I'm gonna go over this.
+And I'm going to go over this.

 We're making up maps that are interactive on our website that we'll put up for you.